How did the descendants of an ancient wolf become known as man’s best friend?

 As human civilisation settled down and became a more sedentary race, other animals soon followed the dog into domestication, but that didn’t mean we used dogs any less.
 If anything, we used them more.

-While dogs continued as hunters, they also evolved to guard us and our herds, help us eliminate pests, and we have even used them in war since at least 700 BC.
+While dogs continued as hunters, they also evolved to guard us and our herds and help us eliminate pests.
+We have even used them in war since at least 700 BC.

 Man’s best friend, indeed.